Colon Cancer Treatment (Professional) (cont.)

 - Clinical trials comparing various chemotherapy regimens or biological therapy, alone or in combination.

 Approximately 50% of colon cancer patients will be diagnosed with hepatic metastases, either at the time of initial presentation or as a result of disease recurrence.
 Although only a small proportion of patients with hepatic metastases are candidates for surgical resection, advances in tumor ablation techniques and in both regional and systemic chemotherapy administration provide for a number of treatment options.
+These include the following:

 Hepatic metastasis may be considered to be resectable based on the following:[5,7,13,14,15,16]